Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Comparison with Lott's rho form

-Under the additional assumption that $\Gamma$ is of polynomial growth, the higher rho invariant of Lott appeared for the first time in \cite{Lott2}, as the delocalized part of its higher eta invariant.
-Lott's higher eta invariant, defined in \cite{Lott2} under the same assumptions, is an element
+The higher rho invariant of Lott appeared for the first time in \cite{Lott2}, as the delocalized part of its higher eta invariant.
+Lott's higher eta invariant and Lott's higher rho invariant were originally defined under the additional assumption that $\Gamma$ is of polynomial growth (see below for the general case).
+Lott's higher eta invariant for $\Gamma$ of polynomial growth is an element

 with $\mathcal{A}\Gamma\subset C^*_{red} \Gamma$ denoting the algebra of rapidly decreasing functions on $\Gamma$.
 We shall review the definition of Lott's higher eta invariant after this brief introduction.\\ It was conjectured in \cite{Lott2} that the higher eta invariant was the boundary correction term in a higher Atiyah-Patodi-Singer index theorem.
 The conjecture was settled in \cite{LeichtnamPiazzaMemoires}.
 Later, following an idea of Lott \cite{Lott3}, the higher eta invariant and the higher Atiyah-Patodi-Singer index theorem were established for any finitely generated discrete group, see \cite{LeichtnamPiazzaBSMF}.
 In this generality the algebra $\mathcal{A}\Gamma\subset C^*_{red} \Gamma$ can be taken to be the Connes-Moscovici algebra, using crucially that the latter is the projective limit of involutive Banach algebras with unit.
 Wahl \cite{Wahl1} extended these results even further, allowing $\mathcal{A}\Gamma\subset C^*_{red} \Gamma$ to be {\it any} projective limit of involutive Banach algebras with unit.
 Thus, following Wahl, in the sequel we shall assume that we have a projective system of involutive Banach algebras with units $(\mathcal{A}_{j},\iota_{j+1,j}: \mathcal{A}_{j+1} \to \mathcal{A}_{j})_{j\in\NN}$ satisfying the following conditions: